-Customer service always deals with customer issues, customers generally do not simply call in to chat about how amazing the services or products are.
+Customer service always deals with customer issues.
+Customers generally do not simply call in to chat about how amazing the services or products are.
 When they call, they usually have a problem or concern.
-Therefore, customer service agents are used to dealing with customer problems, but sometimes some complaints need special attention.
-In some companies, there are specialized agents or even teams to handle those complaints, whether they are about the service, customer service, or something else.
+Therefore, customer service agents deal with customer problems all the time.
+However, sometimes some customer complaints need special attention.
+In some companies, there are specialized agents or even teams that handle customer complaints. whether they are about the service, customer service, or something else.

-In this article, we will share our understanding of the world of customer complaints and how call transcripts and automated analytics of calls can make this work a lot easier.
+In this article, we will share our understanding of the world of customer complaints.
+We will also show how call transcripts and automated analytics of calls can make this work a lot easier.

 Getting a full picture of customer interactions can take time

-In a typical scenario, when a customer complaint comes in, the customer is given some sort of a timeframe for how long the investigation will take.
+In a typical scenario, a customer sends in a complaint.
+Then the person registering the complaint will give the customer some timeframe for the investigation.
 It can be anywhere from a few days to several weeks.

-Handling customer complaints effectively is important for the business, as it helps the company to make improvements and learn from their mistakes, leading to reduced costs and increased customer satisfaction.
+Handling customer complaints effectively is important for the business.
+It helps the company make improvements and learn from their mistakes.
+This leads to reduced costs and increased customer satisfaction.

-To resolve those complaints, the case handler or special agent needs to review the customer account and interaction history, listen to their calls, or read their emails – and this is time-consuming work.
+To resolve those complaints, the case handler or special agent needs to review the customer account and interaction history.
+They need to listen to their calls or read their emails – and this is time-consuming work.
 If the customer has called in more than once or twice, getting a full picture of all interactions may mean hours of listening to calls, analyzing interactions, looking for critical pieces of information.
-Usually listening to a call once is not enough, it has to be done several times.
-Even though time-consuming, this is important work that should not be left undone.
+Usually the case handler cannot listen to a call just once, they need to do it several times.
+This is time-consuming, but important.
 There are better and more automated ways to go about it, though.

 Reading transcripts vs listening to customer calls

-When Feelingstream’s call analytics platform is in use, all customer calls are transcribed automatically.
-When a customer sends in a complaint, call transcripts are much easier to analyze than calls – text is searchable, therefore the important conversations can be found much faster.
-Getting a true picture from all customer interactions is also easier, as it can all be laid out on the computer screen, easier for the eyes to grasp.
+When companies use the Feelingstream’s call analytics platform, it automatically transcribes all customer calls.
+When a customer sends in a complaint, call transcripts are much easier to analyze than calls.
+The text is searchable, therefore the users can find important conversations much faster.
+Getting a true picture from all customer interactions is also easier.
+The conversation is available on the computer screen, easier for the eyes to grasp.

-With customer complaints, sometimes there is sort of a “he said, she said” situation – most complaints come from such misunderstandings.
-When the calls are transcribed and the person investigating the complaint can read and re-read the conversation, they get a more objective view of the situation, helping them understand where things went wrong.
-It is very important in such cases that no stone is left unturned and the reply to the customer will be well thought through.
+With customer complaints, sometimes there is sort of a “he said, she said” situation.
+Most complaints come from misunderstandings.
+When the person investigating the complaint can read and re-read the conversation transcript, they get a more objective view of the situation.
+This helps them understand where things went wrong.
+It is very important in such cases that the investigator looks at all angles of the issue.
+They need to think through the reply to the customer.

-Having the analytical tools, the ability to search through the transcripts, look for specific words, etc. – this is crucial in being effective and ensuring a good outcome and increased customer satisfaction.
+Having the analytical tools, the ability to search through the transcripts, look for specific words, etc. is crucial.
+This makes complaint handling more effective and helps ensure a good outcome and increased customer satisfaction.

-Using Feelingstream’s call analytics platform for handling complaints – some examples
+Using Feelingstream’s call analytics platform for handling customer complaints – some examples

 - The customer sends in a complaint about receiving conflicting information from different agents over the phone.
 One agent suggested the customer pay their debt, another one to set a dispute.

-In this scenario, having access to call transcripts is good, as it helps find the specific calls faster based on the timeline and possibly agent names if the customer mentions them.
-The quality manager or agent handling the complaints can review what the customer has been told, clarify the situation and make sure that whichever agent was in the wrong, will be trained according to what they actually needed to say and do.
+In this scenario, having access to call transcripts is good.
+It helps find the specific calls faster based on the timeline.
+The investigator can search agent names if the customer mentions them.
+The quality manager or agent handling the complaints can read the conversations.
+They can clarify the situation and schedule the agent training to what they actually needed to say and do.

-- The customer sends in a complaint about being on hold for a prolonged period and not being able to get help with their issue.
+- The customer sends in a complaint about being on hold for a prolonged period.
+They say they did not get help with their issue.

-Feelingstream’s solution can help find and analyze this complaint in multiple ways, showing the call tempo, the silence ratio (there is a separate blog post about silence HERE and the content of the call if there actually was any, etc. If there was a technical issue at the time, the AI solution can help look for other calls from the same timeframe as well.
-All of this will be beneficial in providing the customer a reply about why this issue occurred and how the customer can proceed from there.
+Feelingstream’s solution can help find and analyze this complaint in multiple ways.
+The tool shows the call tempo and the silence ratio (there is a separate blog post about silence).
+The content of the call will be visible and it’s clear if there actually was prolonged hold, etc. The AI solution can help look for other calls from the same timeframe to see if there were technical issues.
+All of this will be beneficial in providing the customer a reply.
+This will help explain why this issue occurred and how the customer can proceed from there.

 - Some complaints from customers are very specific to the agents that they have spoken to.
 They will say that an agent named X cursed on the phone, was rude to them, or something else of this sort.